-Policy Targets Monitoring details

-contributions to deliver

-accessibility and transport broadband and sustainable Progress on transport projects reported annually in the CIL and Section 106 monitoring report.
+Policy I2: Improving Improve access to Progress on transport projects accessibility and transport broadband and sustainable reported annually in the CIL and transport options.
+Section 106 monitoring report.
 Broadband delivery reported through the Dorset Superfast Broadband Project.
-Policy I3: Green infrastructure, trees and hedgerows Protect and strengthen existing green infrastructure network.
-Progress on the green infrastructure strategy to be reported in the authority monitoring report.
-Policy I4: Recreation, sport and open space Protect and improve recreation, sport and open space facilities.
-Progress reported annually in the CIL and Section 106 monitoring report.
+Policy I3: Green Protect and strengthen Progress on the green infrastructure infrastructure, trees and hedgerows existing green infrastructure network. strategy to be reported in the authority monitoring report.
+Policy I4: Recreation, Protect and improve Progress reported annually in the CIL sport and open space recreation, sport and open and Section 106 monitoring report. space facilities. [.
 Use of Policy I4 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy I5: Morden Park strategic SANG and holiday park Provide a strategic SANG to assist in mitigating smaller housing development in the District.
-Progress reported annually in the CIL and Section 106 monitoring report.
+Policy I5: Morden Park Provide a strategic SANG to Progress reported annually in the CIL strategic SANG and assist in mitigating smaller and Section 106 monitoring report. holiday park housing development in the 3 1 '' District.
 SANG monitoring will be reported in the authority monitoring report.
-Policy I6: Wareham integrated health and social care u Progress on the Wareham hub to be reported in the authority monitoring report.
+Policy I6: Wareham Relocate existing facilities Progress on the Wareham hub to be integrated health and reported in the authority monitoring social care care hub. report.